Abs exercises aren’t enough. Here’s what really helps build a strong, stable foundation for your whole body.

 In fact, according to a study in the Journal of Strength and Conditioning Research, total-body strength moves like squats train the core to a greater degree than some core-centric exercises, like the superman and side bridge.
 Plus, total-body movements burn major calories while improving overall strength and function.

 A terrific total-body move: squats.
-Core training aside, the squat is the most important exercise we can do.
+Core exercises aside, the squat is the most important exercise we can do.
 Find out why—and the best way to do them for your body—in our beginner’s guide to the squat.

 Standing exercises using a resistance band, like the chest punch and row, also strengthen the core.
 Check out the video below and this total-body resistance workout.